Lymphoma - Hodgkin's; Hodgkin's lymphoma; Hodgkins disease; HD

 Extended field radiation, an older approach that targeted both the diseased lymph nodes as well as surrounding healthy lymph nodes, is no longer used.

-Doctors are working on refining radiation therapies for Hodgkin disease so that they more precisely target the affected lymph nodes and deliver the lowest possible effective dose of radiation.
+Providers are working on refining radiation therapies for HD so that they more precisely target the affected lymph nodes and deliver the lowest possible effective dose of radiation.
 The aim is to destroy the cancerous cells while minimizing the damage to healthy cells and causing fewer side effects.

-Newer radiation techniques for Hodgkin disease include involved node radiation therapy, involved site radiation therapy, intensity modulated radiation therapy, and proton therapy.
+Newer radiation techniques for HD include involved node radiation therapy, involved site radiation therapy, intensity modulated radiation therapy, and proton therapy.

 Fatigue, nausea, diarrhea, dry mouth, skin irritation, and increased risk for infections are common short-term side effects of radiation therapy.
 These side effects generally go away after treatment is completed.

 Radiation therapy can cause more serious long-term complications, which is why researchers are working on techniques to reduce the radiation doses and increase the accuracy of the beams.
-These side effects generally depend on the radiation target site in the body.
+These complications generally depend on the radiation target site in the body.
 They include:

-Relapsed or resistant Hodgkin disease is sometimes treated with high-dose chemotherapy followed by stem cell transplantation.
+Relapsed or resistant HD is sometimes treated with high-dose chemotherapy followed by stem cell transplantation.
 This approach allows a person to receive higher doses of chemotherapy than could normally be used.

 Transplantation involves removal and replacement of stem cells, which are produced in the bone marrow.
 Stem cells are the early forms for all blood cells in the body (including red, white, and immune cells).
 Intensive cancer treatments harm stem cells as well as cancer cells, and so the healthy stem cells must be replaced by transplanting them.

-For Hodgkin disease, the most common type of transplant is an autologous procedure, using the person's own stem cells.
-An allogeneic transplant, using cells from a donor, is more risky for people with Hodgkin disease and is generally used only when an autologous transplant has failed.
+For HD, the most common type of transplant is an autologous procedure, using the person's own stem cells.
+An allogeneic transplant, using cells from a donor, is more risky for people with HD and is generally used only when an autologous transplant has failed.
 Allogeneic transplants are sometimes used as treatments for non-Hodgkin lymphoma.
 They have a greater risk than autologous transplants for complications such as graft-versus-host disease.

 Stem cells must first be collected in one of the following ways: